Elmapul/linux-requirement-licence/README.md

 X,Y,Z...
 (eg: ubuntu, mint, fedora)

-linux-requirement-licence, does not specify what distros should be supported, those are specified by whorever.
+linux-requirement-licence, does not specify what distros should be supported, those are specified by whorever attached this licence to an software.